 Leto’s character on the other hand isn’t yet tragic in Children of Dune.
-Yes, his tragic loneliness in the later books is foreshadowed, and there’s even talk of a deathwish once, but the main feeling associated with Leto in this book is one of being in control, even culminating in supreme power – to the extent that he is a pulpy caricature of the ultimate superhero, and probably the most pulpy element of the entire series.
+Yes, his tragic loneliness in God Emperor is foreshadowed, and there’s even talk of a deathwish once, but the main feeling associated with Leto in this book is one of being in control, even culminating in supreme power – to the extent that he is a pulpy caricature of the ultimate superhero, and probably the most pulpy element of the entire series.

 He’d cowed them into submission the previous week, performing for the assembled arifa of all the tribes.
 The Judges had seen him walk through a pit of fire, emerging unscathed to demonstrate that his skin bore no marks by asking them to study him closely.
 He’d ordered them to strike him with knives, and the impenetrable skin had sealed his face while they struck at him to no avail.
 Acids ran off him with only the lightest mist of smoke.
 He’d eaten their poisons and laughed at them.
 At the end he’d summoned a worm and stood facing them at its mouth.
 He’d moved from that to the landing field at Arrakeen, where he’d brazenly toppled a Guild frigate by lifting one of its landing fins.